chriswallace/chriswallace.net/index.md

     <!-- Column 2: All Content -->
     <div class="profile-startup-text-column">
-      <span class="profile-label overline reveal">Meet Chris</span>
+      <span class="profile-label overline reveal">Introduction</span>
-      <h2 class="profile-title reveal reveal-delay-1">A design leader who gets being a founder.</h2>
+      <h2 class="profile-title reveal reveal-delay-1"><strong>Chris Wallace</strong> is a designer, founder, and technologist working with startups and genre-defining companies.</h2>

       <div class="profile-description reveal reveal-delay-2">
-        <p>I'm a 2x Emmy-nominated design leader who's led major initiatives at Roblox, Google, and Facebook.
-I've bootstrapped products from 0→1 to millions in revenue, built design teams from 1→25, and helped achieve 2x exits totaling $30m+.</p>
+        <p>He's a 2x Emmy-nominated design leader who's led major initiatives at Roblox, Google, and Facebook.
+He's bootstrapped products from 0→1 to millions in revenue, built design teams from 1→25, and helped achieve 2x exits totaling $30m+.</p>
-        <p>Now I work as a fractional design leader with startups that need experienced leadership—without the overhead of a full-time executive.
-I deliver clear design direction, scalable systems, and high-performing teams that drive business results.</p>
+        <p>Now he works as a fractional design leader with startups that need experienced leadership—without the overhead of a full-time executive.
+He delivers clear design direction, scalable systems, and high-performing teams that drive business results.</p>
       </div>

     </div>